xtaci/cticker/README.md

 - Developed by the CTicker team
 - Uses data from Binance API
-- Built with ncurses, libcurl, and jansson
+- Built with ncursesw, libcurl, and jansson